-You can go back and double-check the analog setup.
+You are ready to go back and double-check the analog setup.
 Start as you did before by checking lateral position.
-It should not have changed, but if it has, it is OK to refine it.If you did refine it make sure the Dolby Tone, equalization, scanning beam illumination and lateral guide are still correct.
+It should not have changed, but if it has, it is OK to refine it.
+Make sure your Dolby Tone, equalization, scanning beam illumination and lateral guide are still correct.